 Water and electricity are a bad mix.
-Water is a good electrical conductor, which makes wet areas like your bathroom, laundry and pool surround dangerous places to use electricity.
-An electric shock can be more serious if you have bare feet and wet skin.
+Because water is an electrical conductor, wet areas like your bathroom, laundry and pool surrounds can be dangerous places to use electricity.
+Electric shocks can also be more serious if you have bare feet and wet skin.
 So, always remember:

-- Never touch electrical appliances or switches with wet hands
+- Don’t touch electrical appliances or switches with wet hands

 - Keep your appliances a safe distance from water

-- Never leave a hair dryer or shaver plugged into a powerpoint – it could fall into the bath or basin.
+- Never leave bathroom appliances plugged in – they could fall into the bath or basin.

 Safety tips for higher risk appliances

-Certain types of appliances tend to be the main offenders when it comes to electrical accidents in the home or workplace.
+Certain appliances are more commonly involved in electrical accidents in the home or workplace.
 Always pay careful attention when using these appliances and use the following tips to stay safe.

-If you’re handy and 'do it yourself' (DIY) around the house, you’ll also need to be especially careful around electricity.
-Most odd jobs will have you working closely with electricity, whether it’s using power tools, trimming trees or climbing inside your roof.
+If you’re handy around the house, you’ll need to be careful around electricity.
+Many common DIY jobs will have you working closely with electricity, like using power tools, trimming trees, or climbing inside your roof.
 Remember, electric shocks are always unexpected.
 Take care and take the following precautions to stay safe.